BluePurplePro/Dell-Latitude-E5430-with-i5-3320M-Hackintosh-MacOS-Catalina/README.md

 - Sleep
 - USB ports (the USB 2.0 port next to the 3.5mm Audio Jack in my laptop is broken)
 > [!NOTE]
-> Re-mapping USB using [USBToolBox](https://github.com/USBToolBox/tool) might be necessary (since the USB 2.0 port next to the 3.5mm Audio Jack in my laptop is broken)
+> It is necessary to re-map USB using [USBToolBox](https://github.com/USBToolBox/tool), since the USB 2.0 port next to the 3.5mm Audio Jack in my laptop is broken

 ## Known issue(s):
 - Some apps like Chess.app, Safari.app, etc got graphic artifacts/flickering when entering fullscreen mode